 - The Dragon: The Editor.

-- Epiphanic Prison: The Editor and the Jagrafess are keeping the entire population of Earth in one, manipulating the media to discourage travel.
+- Epiphanic Prison: The Jagrafess is keeping the humanity in one, manipulating the media to discourage travel.

 - Evil Albino: The Editor, played by Simon Pegg with bleached hair and beard.